"The Advantage of Not Having a Home Mountain" | Backcountry Guide Daichi Terui

 During the season in January and February, he heads to the snowy mountains every day without a day off.
 Even if he is young, fatigue and stress accumulate when he does it every day.
 Surprisingly, the way he takes care of his body is by moving his body even more

-"I focus on stretching areas that are tense or stiff.
+"I focus on stretching the parts of my body that feel tense or stiff.
 Also, if I have time, I go climbing on an artificial wall.
-When I use muscles that aren't used when skiing, my body loosens up and, miraculously, the fatigue goes away.
+When I move muscles that I don't use when skiing, my body loosens up and, strangely enough, the fatigue disappears.

-For example, when I stretch my arms out to a hold directly above me, it loosens up the muscles in my neck and shoulders that have become stiff from the weight of my backpack and skiing.
-When I lift my feet to a hold next to my hands, my hip joints open up and my range of motion increases.
-Also, talking with my friends or thinking only about the challenges I face is a great way to get away from the snowy mountains and refresh my mind and body."
+For example, stretching my arms to the holds straight up loosens the muscles in my neck and shoulders that have become stiff from the weight of my backpack and pole work.
+Lifting my feet to the small holds to the side opens up my hip joints and increases my range of motion.
+Also, talking with friends or just thinking about the problem helps me get away from the snowy mountains and refresh my mind and body."

 I have to keep swimming